ninioArtillero/ninioartillero.github.io/_posts/2024-06-08-tidal-init.md

 The venue was Fernando Martín Juez's house in the Santa Cruz neighborhood near the west mountain side.
 Fernando was an architect and designer that appointed his house to become a Cultural Center after his passing.
 He made the necessary arrangements for an association of friends and neighbors to manage the place and make it a contribution to the people of Tepoztlán.
-Unfortunately, the funds he left to kickstart activities are being held hostage by the bank (legal action has moved slowly), and the doors have been held shut except for some isolated events (of which ours is an example).
+Unfortunately, the funds he left to kickstart activities are being held hostage by a bank (legal action has moved slowly), and the doors have stayed shut except for some isolated events (of which ours is an example).
 The house has an exotic architecture, a rich color palette, and is full of little artifacts that Fernando collected.
 It was really a nice place to held the workshop and could become a spot for live coding sessions.